mmerenich21/CodeAcademy-SQL-Project_Churn/README.md

 # CA_SQL-Project_Churn
-Codeacademy Learn SQL from Scratch Capstone Project - Calculating Churn
+A compilation of exercises as part of the Codeacademy Learn SQL from Scratch course.
+Our Capstone project was based on calculating churn.